Business

 Americano-vs-Coffee

 The history of Americano coffee is deeply intertwined with World War II when American soldiers stationed in Italy found espresso too strong.
+As an espresso drink, the Americano offers a milder alternative to straight shots while preserving the depth of flavor espresso is known for.

 To create a taste closer to the brewed coffee they were accustomed to, they began diluting espresso with hot water.

 The Americano has also become a popular base for other drinks like the Caffe Misto, which combines equal parts coffee and steamed milk.
+This combination of coffee and Americano styles has gained traction in many coffee shops.

 How it’s made